mulle-c/mulle-c11/dox/SYNTAX.md

 ## Objects

 The verb may be followed by an object, like for example in `get_length`, get is the **verb** and **length** is the object.
+That this is called an "object" is purely linguistically, you can also call it "attribute" or "field" or "property".
 There are a few standardized objects with specific meanings.
 Underscores following an initial letter are fine, but should not be the last character.

 | Object         | Meaning
 |----------------|----------
+| capacity       | the desired user capacity, not the actual size, which will be larger when allocated
+| count          | a quantity of something other than bytes (usually pointers)
 | length         | a quantity in bytes or characters
-| count          | a quantity of something other than bytes (usually pointers)
 | notakey        | the value used for indicating an invalid key (often NULL)
 | size           | the current maximum quantity (max count)
 | size_as_length | as above but in bytes